matteoferla/mutagenesis/original c++ files/readme.md

     $ ./driver98
     Segmentation fault: 11

-Which means there is a stackOverflow, but I am unfamiliar with C++.
+Which means there is a stackOverflow, but I am unfamiliar with C++ and I am confused why a decade old script fails due to it.
+The offending line is:

+    define maxndaugh 524288

+    double          PBk[maxndaugh],
+                    Xk[maxndaugh],
+                    Xk2[maxndaugh];

+Namely, the code tries to make an array too large.
+SO has this to say about this SO error: [link](StackOverflow has this to say about the stackOverflow error: [link]()http://stackoverflow.com/questions/571945/getting-a-stack-overflow-exception-when-declaring-a-large-array .) .

+For now the following has been changed:

+    #define maxpos 15
+    #define maxndaugh 32768